Flums - Chapfensee - Mels

 Description

-From the late Middle Ages until the 18th century, Flums was the main smelting site for Gonzenerz ore.
-The numerous wrought-iron grave crosses from the 17th to 19th centuries in the cemetery and the Eisenherrenhaus from 1567 are reminders of this.
+From the late Middle Ages to the 18th century, Flums' main square was the site for smelting Gonzen ore.
+This is still commemorated by numerous wrought-iron grave crosses from the 17th to 19th centuries in the cemetery, as well as the Eisenherrenhaus (iron master's house) from 1567.

-We walk along the Flumserbergstrasse to the Flumserei.
-Before the bridge over the Schilsbach, we turn left and join the hiking trail above the Flumserei, which leads into the forest.
-After leaving the forest at Bünt, Portels lies ahead of us on the Kleinberg.
-Continuing uphill, we reach the Kurhaus Sässliwiesen via Margess - Sässli.
-We hike along the almost flat, wide alpine path to Alp Cafröa, always accompanied by the magnificent view over the Seeztal valley and the Alvier mountain range towering above.
-At Ingerli we cross the Röllbach stream, then walk through the pleasantly cool forest to the Cholschlager stream.
-From the bridge, we discover small glacier mills.
-And soon we are at the idyllic Chapfensee, a reservoir whose water is piped down to Plons.
-The nature reserve around the lake is home to remarkable flora from spring to fall.
-We walk to the south-eastern end and take the path that leads us down into the valley to Mels.
-The somewhat steep old Vermölerweg takes us down to Rüfi, then we walk past the vineyards to St. Martin with its famous chapel and Nidberg Castle.
-A short final descent to Seez, and over the village bridge we come to the village square of Mels, where the Landsgemeinde was held from 1831 to 1861.
+We hike along Flumserbergstrasse to the Flumserei.
+Before the bridge over the Schilsbach, we turn left and reach the hiking trail above the Flumserei, which leads into the forest.
+After leaving the forest at Bünt, Portels on Kleinberg lies ahead.
+Continuing upwards, we reach Kurhaus Sässliwiesen via Margess - Sässli.
+On the almost flat, wide alpine path we hike to Alp Cafröa, always accompanied by the magnificent view over the Seeztal valley and the Alvier mountain range towering above.
+At Ingerli, we cross the Röllbach, then walk through pleasantly cool forest to Cholschlager Bach.
+From the bridge, we spot small glacial mills in the stream.
+Soon we reach the idyllic Chapfensee, a reservoir whose water is conveyed down to Plons through a pressure pipe.
+The nature reserve around the lake features remarkable flora from spring to autumn.
+We walk to the southeastern end and take the path leading down to Mels in the valley.
+On the somewhat steep old Vermölerweg, we descend to Rüfi, then walk past vineyards to St. Martin with its famous chapel and Nidberg castle.
+A short final descent to the Seez river, and via the village bridge, we arrive at Mels village square, where the cantonal assembly took place from 1831 to 1861.

 Equipment

 Normal hiking equipment.
-Depending on the weather, good footwear (hiking boots) is recommended, otherwise light trekking shoes are also sufficient for the tour.
+Depending on the weather, good footwear (hiking boots) is recommended; otherwise, light trekking shoes are sufficient for the route.

 Directions